HKUST-KnowComp/Vis_Causal/README.md

 Note that we leave out the resnet representation for each image in current dataset version due to the upload size limitation.
 If you want to evaluate the model in `ResNetAsContext` mode, please extract features from [ResNet-152](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py).

-Welcome to contact us for any questions!
+Welcome to contact us (ythuo at cse.cuhk.edu.hk) for any questions!